PhMajerus/FIGfonts/README.md

 ## PHM Beyond Neo (FIGfont family)

 This font takes visual cues from ST+Roy/SAC Beyond, but besides the aesthetic inspiration, is a completely original work built from my own set of hundreds of colorful ANSI‑art glyphs.
 It uses just 5 rows by taking advantage of Unicode 16.0 Symbols for Legacy Computing.
-It contains 3262 characters, and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets, Greek, Cyrillic, Japanese Katakana (and Hiragana as Katakana), 143 ideographs (mostly for dates, times, places, and numbers in Chinese numerals), 331 color symbols and emojis, and more.
+It contains 3262 characters, and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 character sets, Greek, Cyrillic, Japanese Katakana (and Hiragana as Katakana), 143 ideographs (mostly for dates, times, places, and numbers in Chinese numerals), 331 color symbols and emojis, and more.
 Several versions are available with different color schemes or compatible with plain-text.

 ### phm-beyondneo-red; -green; -blue; -yellow; -purple; -cyan; -orange, -pink, -silver, -gold